-Television viewing is a major activity and influence on children and adolescents.
-Children in the United States watch an average of three to four hours of television a day.
-By the time of high school graduation, they will have spent more time watching television than they have in the classroom.
-While television can entertain, inform, and keep our children company, it may also influence them in undesirable ways.
+Television watching is now done on all of these devices – including Netflix, Hulu and Youtube as well as traditional broadcast television.
+By the time of high school graduation, they will have spent more time watching screens than they have in the classroom.
+While screen time can entertain, inform, and keep our children company, it may also influence them in undesirable ways.

-Time spent watching television takes away from important activities such as reading, school work, playing, exercise, family interaction, and social development.
-Children also learn information from television that may be inappropriate or incorrect.
-They often can not tell the difference between the fantasy presented on television versus reality.
-They are influenced by the thousands of commercials seen each year, many of which are for alcohol, junk food, fast foods, and toys.
+Time spent watching electronic media takes away from important activities such as reading, school work, playing, exercise, family interaction, and social development.
+Children also learn information from electronic media that may be inappropriate or incorrect.
+They often cannot tell the difference between the fantasies seen on screens versus reality.
+They are also influenced by the thousands of commercials seen each year, many of which are for alcohol, junk food, fast foods, and toys.

-Children who watch a lot of television are likely to:
+Children who watch a lot of electronic media are likely to: